Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion

 While adding {\it s}-block cations into {\it p}-block metal oxides is beneficial to band alignment, it is expected to widen the band gap to the detriment of solar absorption.
-In fact, {\it s}-block metals have lower electronegativities than {\it p}-block metals, and the band gaps of oxides have been reported to increase with the difference of electronegativity between oxygen and their cations~\cite{QuartoSunseriPiazzaRomano1997}.
-To assess the generality of this behavior, the band gaps of representative ternary oxides containing alkaline earth and {\it p}-block metal cations are examined in Fig.~\ref{fig:band-gap-trends}.
+In fact, {\it s}-block metals have lower electronegativities than {\it p}-block metals, and the band gaps of oxides tend to increase with the difference of electronegativity between oxygen and their cations~\cite{QuartoSunseriPiazzaRomano1997}.
+If this empirical trend indeed dictates band gap variations in ternary oxides of \textit{s}- and \textit{p}-block metals, how is it that a majority of the newly proposed photocatalysts~\cite{Xiong:2021} belong to that same family of ternary semiconductors?
+To answer this question, we examine the band gaps of representative ternary oxides containing alkaline earth and {\it p}-block metal cations in Fig.~\ref{fig:band-gap-trends}.
 In accordance with the electronegativity trend, the band gap increases upon replacing Mg$^{2+}$ with Ca$^{2+}$; the Mulliken electronegativity of calcium is 0.75~eV lower than that of magnesium.
 However, the band gap systematically decreases when replacing Ca$^{2+}$ with Sr$^{2+}$ and Sr$^{2+}$ with Ba$^{2+}$, even though strontium has an electronegativity 0.20 eV lower than calcium and barium has an electronegativity 0.19 eV lower than strontium [Fig.~\ref{fig:band-gap-trends}(a)].
 These unexpected variations can be traced back to distortions of the crystal structures induced by changes in the ionic radii of {\it s}-block metal cations [Fig.~\ref{fig:band-gap-trends}(b)].
 Due to their very low electronegativities, alkaline earth metals easily oxidize and only contribute to low-lying valence states or high-energy excited states.
 As a result, band-edges states tend to be dominated by oxygen and {\it p}-block metal orbitals.